-- Dr. Soon-Shiong, our Chairman and Chief Executive Officer and our principal stockholder, and entities affiliated with him, collectively own a significant majority of our common stock and will exercise significant influence over matters requiring stockholder approval, regardless of the wishes of other stockholders. - · Dr. Soon-Shiong has significant interests in other companies which may conflict with our interests. - The trading price of our common stock has been and may continue to be volatile.
-This volatility may affect the price at which you could sell our common stock, the notes and any common stock you receive upon conversion of your notes. - Our common stock may be delisted from The Nasdaq Global Select Market if we cannot regain compliance with Nasdaq's continued listing requirements.
+- Dr. Soon-Shiong, our Chairman, former Chief Executive Officer and our principal stockholder, and entities affiliated with him, and Dr. Naseem, our Chief Executive Officer and a significant stockholder, and entities affiliated with him, collectively own a significant majority of our common stock and will exercise significant influence over matters requiring stockholder approval, regardless of the wishes of other stockholders. - Dr. Soon-Shiong, has significant interests in other companies which may conflict with our interests. - The trading price of our common stock has been and may continue to be volatile.
+This volatility may affect the price at which you could sell our common stock. - The suspension and delisting of our common stock from Nasdaq could have a material adverse effect on our business and may prevent certain investors from investing or achieving a meaningful degree of liquidity.